-Through a playful and theatrical aesthetic, each artist explores narratives that connect them with place and culture.
-This includes drawing from traditional techniques, uniquely applied through wood, paint and mixed media.
+This exhibition brings together a diverse group of three contemporary practitioners invited to show together by Despard Gallery,even though they have never met.
+However, they are familiar with each other’s practice, working to their own unique style.
+Through a playful and theatrical aesthetic, Mathew Simms, Marcus Tatton and Grace Garton explore narratives that connect them with place and culture.
+This includes drawing from traditional techniques, which are uniquely applied through wood, paint and mixed media.

 Mathew Simms has been described as Arcadian, his artistry and storytelling reflecting a traditional way of life.His carved wooden dolls, complete with sewn country costumes, represent characters from his folk stories.
 Mathew also paints wonderful narrative pictures, typically on found wooden panels that feature Mackle Pickle and Annie Stotts, alongside a menagerie of animals.His modest scale paintings are best described as 19thC rural fantasy, with a distinctive colour pallet and gentle brushwork that echoes the charm of French Impressionism, mixed with the rusticity of folk art, each with simplistic titles and handmade frames.

 Grace Garton is an artist based in Tasmania.
 Originally from Sydney she studied art at Liverpool technical college and Sydney City Art Institute.
 After leaving art school Grace worked in the animation industry for 27 years, travelling from state to state.
 During this time she relocated to Hobart for work and to further her art studies.
 In 2006 Grace decided dedicate her time to her art career.